kehindeoloruntayo/Mad-Libs/ReadME.md

 * _Report any suspected security problem to the contact above._

 ## Notice
-Mad Libs contains pieces of source code that is under MIT licence.
+Mad Libs contains pieces of source code that is under MIT license.
 This notice is included here to comply with the distribution terms.